Scott Cavalheiro

 Scott Anthony Cavalheiro (born June 18, 1987) is a Canadian actor and filmmaker, best known for his regular role as Adam Hawkins on the television series Good Witch.

 A native of Bradford, Ontario, he took an acting class in high school, but concentrated primarily on science after the class was cancelled when his school's drama teacher died, and no community theatre program was available to pursue acting outside of school.
 He took theatre classes in university, also completing a degree in neuroscience at York University.
 After struggling to establish himself as an actor in his early career, he considered leaving the profession to become a doctor, until being convinced by his friend Tom Cavanagh to stick with acting.

 In 2018 he married comedian and actress Claire Stollery, with whom he has collaborated on various projects including the web series Triggered.
 In the same year, he directed the short film Take Your Mark.

-In 2024 he entered production on his feature film directing debut, Plan C.
+In 2024 he entered production on his feature film directing debut, Plan C. The film premiered at the 2026 Cinequest Film & Creativity Festival, followed by its Canadian premiere at the Canadian Film Festival.